Robinvale: Sister city

 Robinvale is a sister city with the town of Villers-Bretonneux in the Somme department in Picardy in northern France.

 Sport

-Robinvale hosts numerous sporting events, Tennis including a Easter tournament, football, cricket, Netball, Basketball and the annual Robinvale Ski Race on the Murray River.
+Robinvale hosts numerous sporting events, Tennis including an Easter tournament, football, cricket, Netball, Basketball and the annual Robinvale Ski Race on the Murray River.

 The town has an Australian Rules football & Netball team the Robinvale Euston Eagles competing in the Sunraysia Football Netball League.
 AFL players who've played for the club include Brownlow Medalist John James, Kevin Curran, Ivan Smith, Dick Vandenberg, Des McKenzie, Pat Curran and Phil Egan, along with cricketer Jamie Siddons.

 Rugby League is also played with local club Robinvale Storm participating in the Sunraysia Rugby League competition.

 Golfers play at the course of the Robinvale Golf Club on the Murray Valley Highway.

+Media

+Radio

+The radio stations that broadcast to the town are ABC Goulburn Murray, Triple M The Border, Hit104.9 The Border, and Hot FM, a community based station.

+Television

+Robinvale is part of the Albury-Wodonga/Murray/North-East Victoria television market and has access to all major TV networks.
+Channels available include Channel 7 (formerly Prime7 and part of the Seven Network), WIN Television (part of the Nine Network), 10 Regional Victoria (part of Network 10), as well as the Australian Broadcasting Corporation (ABC) and the Special Broadcasting Service, more commonly known as SBS.
+Several of these networks also offer additional digital-only channels, including ABC Family, ABC Entertains, ABC News, SBS Viceland, 7two, 7mate, 7bravo, 7flix, 10 Drama, 10 Comedy, Nickelodeon, Sky News Regional, 9Gem, 9Go! and 9Life.

+Two television news bulletins featuring local content are offered in Albury–Wodonga and the surrounding region.
+The Seven Network broadcasts its bulletin live at 6.00pm from studios in Canberra.
+WIN Television's bulletin is produced in Ballarat but features Albury–Wodonga region based content, and airs on delay at 6.30pm.
+Network 10 also provides short local news updates which are produced in Hobart, Tasmania, however, these do not feature significant local content from the Albury–Wodonga region.

+Newspapers

+The town is served by The Robinvale Sentinel.

 Climate

 Robinvale has a cold semi-arid climate (Köppen BSk), slightly cooler than Mildura due to its southern latitude.
 Although largely uniform, rainfall peaks somewhat in the cooler months of the year.
 Rainfall records are found as early as 1877, while those of temperature from 1907 with both terminating at 1970.
 Extreme temperature records were only kept for maxima, and in these records a reading of 48.7 C was registered on 13 January 1939.

 Climate data were sourced at Euston Post Office just over the bridge into New South Wales.